ABC Blog

 what do baby termites look like

 In fact, Americans reportedly spend $1 billion each year on termite control and repairs to correct damage caused by these small but powerful pests.
 Clearly, a savvy homeowner should know how to identify termites.
-Telling these creatures apart from winged ants, for example, or any other look-alike insect species, however, can be tough.
-Many of us are familiar with what these insects look like in their adult form, but what about termite larvae?
-Read on to learn more about baby termites, the termite life cycle, swarming season and how to keep these dangerous pests away from your biggest investment.
+Telling these creatures apart from winged ants, for example, or any other look-alike insect species, however, can be challenging.
+Many of us know what these insects look like in their adult form, but what about termite larvae?
+Read on to learn about baby termites, the termite life cycle, the swarming season, and how to keep these dangerous pests away from your most significant investment.

 termite life cycle